 The Ocean Cay Marine Reserve

-At the end of 2019, MSC Cruises will be opening its new private island in the Bahamas, Ocean Cay.
+In 2019, MSC Cruises opened its new private island in the Bahamas, Ocean Cay.
 The Ocean Cay Marine Reserve has 64 square miles of protected waters around it.
-Guests will enjoy 8 world-class beaches, numerous bars, an iconic lighthouse, shops and a Bahamian village.
+Guests can enjoy 8 world-class beaches, numerous bars, an iconic lighthouse, shops and a Bahamian village.

-Ocean Cay promises to be a family-friendly island with designated family areas such as Seakers Family Cove and the Family Lagoon Beach.
+Ocean Cay is a family-friendly island with designated family areas such as Seakers Family Cove and the Family Lagoon Beach.

 Norwegian’s primary kids’ club, Splash Academy, offers programs for children ages 3-12.
 Notably, kids who are in diapers or pull-ups can still participate in the regular youth club.
 A parent will be a given pager and must report within 15 minutes to make any necessary changes.